Sport in China: Boxing

 Boxing in China first appeared in the 1920s.
 Professional boxing is followed by some fans in China.

 Chess

 China had a good result in the 2006 37th Chess Olympiad in Turin when the men's team came second behind Armenia and the women's team third for the best result overall.
 The Chinese progress has been underpinned by large government support and testing competition in numerous tough events.
 Commensurate with its status, China currently has seven hundred players, second only to Russia.
 However, even today countries like Russia and Israel still have an edge in experience over their Chinese counterparts.

 Xiangqi is also considered a sport in China, with millions of players nationwide.
 There is a national Chinese chess league.

-Cricket

-Cricket is a fast-growing sport in China.
-It is already a well-established sport in Hong Kong, a former British Colony.
-The Chinese cricket team is the team that represents the country of the People's Republic of China in international cricket.
-The Chinese Cricket Association became an International Cricket Council affiliate member in 2004.
-The Special administrative region of Hong Kong is a member of the ICC in their own right, becoming an ICC associate member in 1969.
-Hence, players from Hong Kong are not eligible to represent China in international competition.

-Prior to the establishment of a recognized national side, the Shanghai Cricket Club, the largest club in the country, played games against many touring sides but they do not receive official recognition from the Chinese Cricket Association.

-Since September 2005, the Chinese Cricket Association has conducted 8 coaching/umpiring training courses under the assistance from the Asian Cricket Council (ACC).
-They're promoted in 9 cities in China, namely Beijing, Shanghai, Shenyang, Dalian, Guangzhou, Shenzhen, Chongqing, Tianjin and Jinan.
-More than 150 schools were involved.

-In 2006, the Chinese Cricket Association set itself ambitious goals over the next 14 years: